AdyGCode/xxx-iot-dashboard/README.md

 # XXX IoT Dashboard
 A core project template for the analysis of current technologies and their application to industry - specifically within Internet of Things.

-This code base is not complete, but **no** contributions are required.
+This code base is not complete.
+Contributions are **NOT** required.

 ## General Information
 * Free software: Open Software License ("OSL") v.
 3.0
 * Documentation: To be added

 ## Features
 * Display readings in numerical format for Temperature, Pressure, Humidity and other details
 * Display readings for the sensor in numerical format for the CPU load, CPU Temperature and other details